MicrosoftDocs/sql-docs/docs/sql-server/install/instance-configuration.md

 Use this page to specify the installation location for the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)][!INCLUDE[ssDE](../../includes/ssde-md.md)] program and data files.
 Based on the type of installation, the supported storage may include local disk, shared storage, or an SMB file server.

 To specify an SMB file share as a directory, you must manually type the supported UNC path.
 Browsing to an SMB file share isn't supported.
-The following example shows a supported UNC path format of an SMB file share:
+The following example shows the supported UNC path format of an SMB file share:

 `\\<ServerName>\<ShareName>\....`